Boilermaker Training Programs and Requirements

 Boilermaker apprenticeships involve four years of training and combine traditional classroom teaching with practical experience.
 Apprenticeships provide boilermakers with at least 6,000 hours of paid training and 144 hours of classroom coursework.
 Apprentices work under the supervision of one or more experienced boilermakers and learn to install boilers, piping systems and related products.

 Boilermakers are not required to be licensed or certified.
 Instead, boilermakers demonstrate proficiency through successful completion of an apprenticeship.
 Boilermakers can obtain voluntary certification, however, from the National Center for Construction Education and Research (NCCER).
-Certification is available to experienced boilermakers who pass a 2-hour exam that covers boilermaker safety, metal fabrication, rigging, metal cutting methods, metal preparation, piping systems and valve installation.
-To pass the exam, boilermakers must receive a score of 74% or better.
+Certification is available to experienced boilermakers who pass a 2-hour exam that covers boilermaker safety, metal fabrication, rigging, metal cutting methods, metal preparation, piping systems, and valve installation.
 Boilermakers who obtain NCCER certification are added to NCCER's National Registry, which records training and education information for construction professionals.